Japan's Idemitsu Kosan cuts full-year forecast on lower oil prices

-The revision follows a similar step by Japan's top refiner Eneos Holdings Inc5020.T, which last week slashed its full-year net profit forecast down by 58% to 140 billion yen, as lower oil prices and stronger yen are set to hit inventory valuation.
+The revision follows a similar step by Japan's top refiner Eneos Holdings Inc5020.T, which last week slashed its full-year net profit forecast down by 58% to 140 billion yen, as weaker oil prices and the firmer yen are set to hit inventory valuation.

-Idemitsu said on Tuesday its inventory valuation was expected to decrease on assumption of Dubai oil prices at $80 per barrel and yen rate at 130 per U.S. dollar, a change from $90 per barrel and 145 yen per U.S. dollar, respectively.
+Idemitsu said its inventory valuation was expected to decrease on an assumption of Dubai oil prices at $80 per barrel and the yen at 130 to the U.S. dollar, a change from $90 per barrel and 145 yen to the dollar previously.

+"We have revised our forecasts to reflect the recent decline in crude oil prices and the currency correction," the company's executive officer, Yoshitaka Onuma, told a news conference.

-"While trends in the business environment remain unclear amid concerns of an economic slowdown due to global inflation on the one hand and expectations of recovery in demand due to relaxation of the zero-COVID policy in China on the other, forecasts were revised to reflect the recent drop in crude oil prices, the correction of JPY depreciation," it said.
+"The outlook of the business environment is uncertain due to mixed factors such as concerns of an economic slowdown caused by global inflation and expectations of recovery in demand thanks to relaxation of China's zero-COVID-19 policy," he said.

-Idemitsu's net profit in April-December increased 25% to 250 billion yen, supported by gains from asset disposure.
-Sales were up 55% at 7.2 trillion yen on gains in petroleum products, basic chemicals, renewables and other businesses.
+Net profit in April-December increased 25% to 250 billion yen, supported by higher coal prices and gains from asset disposal.
+Improved operating earnings from its Nghi Son Refinery and Petrochemical in Vietnam due to stronger export margins also lent support, Onuma said.

 The company also said it would spend 60 billion yen to buy back 9.7% of its shares, and will cancel them by March-end 2024 "to increase mid- to long-term shareholder value".